skytruong90/Azure_Web_App/README.md

 # What is this?
-This is a web application that I put into the Microsoft Azure Cloud system where I used bash terminal and Azure cloud services in order to demonstrate my knowledge of the Azure plateform.
+This is a web application that I put into the Microsoft Azure Cloud system where I used bash terminal and Azure cloud services in order to demonstrate my knowledge of the Azure platform.

 # What does this do?
 It utilize the cloud platform and shows that you can use it for your business for a cost efficient way of storing and expanding your network.